There are a few steps that you should consider when deciding on what vessel to buy.

 #9 Get the Boat to Your Marina or Private Pier

-And if you have come to an end, you should have already thought about how you will get your boat to the place where you will keep her.
-Will you need to hire a crew or maybe send her to a refit center first to make some repairs and convert her to your desired yacht?
+The final step is getting your vessel to your marina or to a private pier.
+Will you need to hire a crew or maybe send her to a refit center first to make any repairs?
 Your yacht broker can help you answer all these questions.

 Quick Checklist on How to Buy a Yacht

 - Decide what you want and need to purchase

 - Try to visit the yachts you have liked

 - Make an offer and have your surveyor ready

 - Go through the survey process and sea trial

 - Be ready with yacht insurance